-Natural gas has an excellent safety record, but like all forms of energy, it must be handled properly.
+Natural Gas Pipeline Safety What You Need to Know Natural gas has an excellent safety record, but like all forms of energy, it must be handled properly.
 It is important for everyone to be familiar with the characteristics of natural gas and be prepared to react properly to ensure your safety and the safety of others.
-How to detect a gas leak Smell - Natural gas is colorless and odorless, but an odor similar to rotten eggs is added.
-However not all pipelines are "odorized", and the odor can fade over time.
-Sight - You may see a white cloud, mist, fog, bubbles in standing water or blowing dust.
+How to Detect a Gas Leak Smell - Natural gas is colorless and odorless, but an odor similar to rotten eggs is added.
+However, not all pipelines are "odorized," and the odor can fade over time.
+Sight - You may see a white cloud, mist, fog, bubbles in standing water, or blowing dust.
 Vegetation that appears to be dead or dying for no apparent reason can be another sign.
-Sound - You may hear an unusual noise like roaring, hissing or whistling.
-What you should do if you suspect a leak Do not smoke or operate electrical switches.
-Doing so can produce a spark, ignite the gas and cause an explosion.
+Sound - You may hear an unusual noise like roaring, hissing, or whistling.
+What You Should Do If You Suspect a Leak Do not smoke or operate electrical switches.
+Doing so can produce a spark, ignite the gas, and cause an explosion.
 Move to a safe environment.

-Call our emergency number 1-855-327-7758 or 911.
+Call our emergency number at 1-855-327-7758 or call 911.
 Provide the location and let us know if any construction or digging activities are going on in the area.
 Do not assume someone else will report the condition.
-For more information, visit our website: www.libertyutilities.com.
-Digging is the most common cause of all accidental damage to underground natural gas pipelines.
-Even a hand shovel can cause enough damage to create a leak or line failure.
-Before you diq/excavate Whether you are a professional or a do-it-yourselfer, before you excavate you must call 811 to have the exact position of nearby underground natural gas lines marked.
-It's free and easy The law requires you to call 811 before you dig giving 72 hours advance notice.
+For more information, visit our website: www.libertyenergyandwater.com.
+How it Works The law requires you to call 811 before you dig, giving 72 hours advance notice.
 Your request will be forwarded to your local gas operator, and a worker will be dispatched to mark the line's location.
 Once the marks are made, pay attention to them and dig with care.
 These marks indicate where the gas lines are located.
 Hand digging is required when working within 18" of a utility marking (Safety or Tolerance Zones).

-If you hit a gas line and a leak occurs, call 1-855-327-7758 OR 911.
-If you hit a gas line and A LEAK DOES NOT occur, Call 1-855-327-7758 so we can inspect the damage.
+Natural Gas Safety Alert If you hit a gas line and a leak occurs, call 1-855-327-7758 or 911.
+If you hit a gas line and A LEAK DOES NOT occur, call 1-855-327-7758 so we can inspect the damage.
 A nick or scratch could cause a leak at a later date.
+Never Assume!